oi-analytics/vietnam-transport/docs/data.rst

 -------
 ..
 Note::
 	1. All hazard datasets are stored:
-		- In sub-folders in the path - /data/Hazard_data
+		- In sub-folders in the path - /data/Hazard_data/
 		- As GeoTiff files
-		- See '/data/hazard_data/hazard_data_folder_data_info.xlsx' for details of all hazard files
+		- See /data/hazard_data/hazard_data_folder_data_info.xlsx for details of all hazard files

-	2. All single-band GeoTiff hazard raster files should have attributes:
+	2. Single-band GeoTiff hazard raster files should have attributes:
 	    - values - between 0 and 1000
 	    - raster grid geometry
 	    - projection systems: Default assumed = EPSG:32648